-"I understand that the salary is nonnegotiable, however I would like to discuss the other benefits included with this positions such as..."
+"I understand that the salary is nonnegotiable.
+However, I would like to discuss the other benefits included with this position such as ..."

-consider meeting with a career consultant, talking with a trusted mentor/family member, or friend when re-evaluating a job offer and making a final decision.
+Consider meeting with a career consultant or talking with a trusted mentor, family member or friend when evaluating a job offer and making a final decision.

 When negotiating with an employer there will come a point when the negotiation ends.
-The next step is to re-evaluate the updated offer and then to make a decision if you will accept or reject the offer.
+The next step is to evaluate the updated offer and then to make a decision if you will accept or reject the offer.